Mud and the BOP

 another purpose.
 It prevents oil from rising to the

-It is possible to calculate the specific gravity (SG) of the mud required to exactly balance the pressure in the Macondo Prospect reservoir.
-It was explained previously how to calculate reservoir pressure which is 1142 bars in the case of the Macondo Prospect.
+It is possible to calculate the specific gravity (SP) of the mud required to exactly balance the pressure in the Macondo Prospect reservoir.
+It was explained previously how to calculate reservoir pressure which is 1142 bars.
 The pressure, in bars, due to the mud in the drill pipe at the depth (5486 meters) of the reservoir is;

 Set reservoir pressure equal to mud pressure and solve for the specific gravity;